yedidyakfir/mageflow/docs/index.md

-# Task Orchestrator
+# MageFlow

-Task Orchestrator is a Python package that provides a powerful wrapper for task managers like Hatchet and Taskiq.
-It enables you to orchestrate complex workflows by running tasks with callbacks, chaining tasks together, and managing pools of tasks that can run in parallel.
+**Ma**ngae **G**raph **E**xecution Flow - This package's purpose is to help users of task managers (like hatchet/taskiq etc) to orchestrate their tasks in an easy way from a single point.
+This way, it is much easier to flow and change, rather than spreading the flow logic all over your projects.
+MageFlow provides a unify interface across different task managers that is fully compatible with the task manager api to execute tasks in chain/parallel/conditional tasks that can be calculated in runtime.

-## What is Task Orchestrator?
+## What is Mageflow?

-Task Orchestrator abstracts away the complexity of task management systems, providing a unified interface to:
+Mageflow abstracts away the complexity of task management systems, providing a unified interface to:

 - **Execute tasks with callbacks**: Run tasks with success and error callbacks for robust error handling
 - **Chain tasks together**: Create sequential workflows where tasks depend on the completion of previous tasks